 Note * – in the absence of formal theological qualifications, successful candidates shall be required to undertake theological training as a condition of employment.

-If you would like to apply for this position, please email your full resume and expected salary to our Senior Minister, Rev Dr Clive Chin at email@example.com
+If you would like to apply for this position, please email your full resume to our Senior Minister, Rev Dr Clive Chin at email@example.com